mkristian/rails-resty-gwt/README.md

 which basically adds a __MyAppMenuPanel.java__ to the application. with each scaffolded resource there will be a new button in that menu.

-`mvn rails generate scaffold user name:string`
+`rails generate scaffold user name:string`

 # login session and authorization #